 10 Simple Decorating Tricks to Transform Your Dining Room

-Your dining room is the centrepiece for socialising.
-A few subtle and not-so-subtle changes can make all the difference in how your guests perceive it - and how they experience the taste of your food.
+Your dining room is the centerpiece for socialising.
+A few subtle and not-so-subtle changes can make all the difference in how your guests perceive it - and how you maximise this lived in space.

 2. Choose the Shape of the Table